pyOpenSci/software-peer-review/how-to/editors-guide.md

 - Tag the author (`@author-github-handle`) in an issue comment notifying them that we will close the issue in one month if there is no response.
 - Close the issue if two months have passed without a reply.

-Before closing the issue email the author using the email provided in the package metadata file of the package.
+Before closing the issue, email the author using the email provided in the package metadata file of the package.
 The email could be in any of the three files in the package: `setup.py`, `pyproject.toml` (preferred), or `setup.cfg`.

 ```{important}